 How to Handle Reapplying

-The most common reaction is anger, frustration or disbelief as the employee, but it's important not to share your reactions with the company if you plan on reapplying for your old job or a new one at the company.
-Here are some tips for handling this difficult situation in the best possible manner:
+The most common employee reaction is anger, frustration, or disbelief, but it's important not to share your reactions with the company if you plan on reapplying for your old job or a new one at the company.
+Here are some tips for handling this difficult situation in the best possible manner.